On the Number of Rainbow Spanning Trees in Edge-Colored Complete Graphs

 \subsection{Case 3}

 \textbf{(C3) Preventing cycles from appearing in $T_k^k$.} Properties (C1) and (C2) in the previous sections guarantee that the rainbow spanning trees $T_1^k, T_2^k, ..., T_{k-1}^k$ and the rainbow spanning graph $T_k^k$ are all edge-disjoint.
 Thus, it remains to prove that $T_k^k$ is acyclic and, therefore, a tree.
-This is proved inductively, showing that for $1 \leq i \leq k$, $T_k^k(i)$ is acyclic.
-Formally, we will show the following two properties:
+This is proved inductively, showing that for $1 \leq i \leq k$, $T_k^k(i)$ is acyclic. //